 Common Enterprise Truck Accident Scenarios

 Enterprise rental trucks are used for everything from weekend moves to full scale commercial deliveries across Michigan.
 Unfortunately, these vehicles are often pushed far beyond safe limits, driven by renters without training or operated under tight business deadlines.
-When proper maintenance is skipped or safety checks are rushed, serious accidents are the result.
+When proper maintenance is skipped or safety checks are rushed, serious accidents can follow.

 Frequent causes of Enterprise truck accidents include: